 According to Friedrich Nietzsche, humans are primarily driven by two artistic impulses—the Apollonian 🌞 and the Dionysian 🌚.

-In Greek mythology, Dionysus was the god of wine, excess and ecstacy.
+In Greek mythology, Dionysus was the god of wine, excess and ecstasy.
 In contrast to the Apollonian, here boundaries are blurred thanks to the wine and intoxication.
 Dionysian art is defined by chaos, irrationality, oneness with nature.

 Dionysian art brings one down to mad, intoxicated reality.
-We enjoy the animalistic ecstacy, and we see true reality as it is.
+We enjoy the animalistic ecstasy, and we see true reality as it is.
 But we also see the meaninglessness of nature, and this truth can be nauseating.